timmcmichael/skimpy-oop/chapter-7-debugging/scripts/youtube_desc.md

 Don't worry, grasshopper.
 It's time for you to dig into those debugging tools and learn some more efficient ways to see what's happening in your code and identify bugs.
 We'll look at setting breakpoints, stepping through code, and examining variable values.

 0:00 Intro
+2:42 Buggy Code Example
+3:37 Setting Breakpoints
+5:08 Launching in Debug Mode
+8:18 The Debug Toolbar
+9:46 Stepping Over a Line of Code
+12:36 Stepping Into a Method
+15:06 Stepping Out of a Method
+17:00 Tracing for Loop Execution
+20:35 Identifying an Infinite Loop
+26:36 Using Multiple Breakpoints
+31.47 Outro

 ----